BarneyShi/UBC-Insight/c3-user-stories.md

 Given: The website has a dataset with ID `courses`.\
 When: The User clicks on the `Upload a dataset` button\
 Then:
-  - A file selection window will pop up.
+  - A file selection window pops up.
   - The user selects the zip file from local storage, and click `Open` button.
   - The file selection window closes.
-  - An prompt notifies the user that the uploading failed because the dataset already exists.
+  - A new prompt notifies the user that the uploading failed because the dataset already exists.
+  - The dataset table stays the same.

 Scenario 3: Upload a datasets with ID `rooms` with `no valid` rooms.\
 Given: The website doesn't have a Room dataset with ID `rooms`.\
 When: The User clicks on the `Upload a dataset` button\
 Then:
-  - A file selection window will pop up.
+  - A file selection window pops up.
   - The user selects the zip file from local storage, and click `Open` button.
   - The file selection window closes.
-  - An prompt notifies the user that the uploading failed because there is `no valid` Rooms in the dataset.
+  - A new prompt notifies the user that the uploading failed because there is `no valid` Rooms in the dataset.
+  - The dataset table stays the same.

 ## User Story 2
 As a student, I want to query courses in a particular department that have a minimum course average and order